Opened: October 1872

 State: New York

-One of my favorite stations on the Long Island Railroad.
+One of my favorite stations on the Long Island Rail Road.
 It originally opened in 1872 as a Central Railroad of Long Island before being razed in Early-Mid 1898(?).
 The current station was built in 1898 by the LIRR and serves the Hempstead Branch.
-Platform A points west towards Atlantic Terminal (Penn Station trains stop here as well, albeit sparcely.)
+Platform A points west towards Atlantic Terminal (Penn Station trains stop here as well, but only at certain times.
+Please refer to a Timetable.)
 Platform B points east towards Hempstead.
-Platform A very often has the most people though, as Hempstead is 2 stops away from Garden City, as well as the reason of nobody wanting to go to Hempstead Terminal.
-Which sucks but in a way it's understandable.
+Platform A very often has the most people though, as Hempstead is 2 stops east from Garden City.
+You can literally walk to Hempstead Terminal, so it makes no sense to pay $3.25 to ride a train for 2 stops.

 The interior design of the waiting room is very calm.
 It has a fireplace, which adds a nice touch.
 It also has heating, which is VERY essential for the winter months.
 The floor has a nice little touch with the old Pennsy (Pennsylvania Railroad) style LIRR logo as well as a little ribbon with "Garden City 1898-2006" written on it.
 Finally, I should also mention that it has a frame with local history of the station as well as some Garden City history.